WeiShaoD/neuroimage-menu/docs/source/FSL/FSL_preprocessing.rst

 .. image:: FSL_motion.jpg

-In the FEAT GUI, motion correction is specified in the Pre-stats tab.
+Open the FEAT GUI, motion correction is specified in the Pre-stats tab.
 FEAT’s default is to use FSL’s MCFLIRT tool, which you can see in the dropdown menu.
 You have the option to turn off motion correction, but unless you have a really good reason to do that, otherwise, leave it as it is.

 .. image:: FSL_motion_correction.png